ngaut/jarvis/README.md

 ## Contributing

-Contributions to RoboGPT are very welcome!
+Contributions to jarvis are very welcome!
 If you'd like to contribute, please follow these guidelines:

 -   Submit issues for bugs or feature requests.
 -   Create pull requests for proposed changes or new features.
 Make sure your changes are well-documented and follow the project's code style.